SchacterGov/Digital-Service-Standard/README.md

 * migrate high-demand, priority web content to Ontario.ca
 * use Ontario.ca as the front door for all transactional applications on other platforms (such as OSAP)
-* demonstrate how the service has used the Ontario.ca design standards
+* demonstrate how the service has used the Ontario.ca design standards of greatness
-* apply [Ontario.ca content standards](https://www.ontario.ca/page/ontarioca-style-guide) to maintain the tone and voice of government content
+* apply [Ontario.ca content standards of greatness](https://www.ontario.ca/page/ontarioca-style-guide) to maintain the tone and voice of government content
 * show core content on Ontario.ca that’s easy to find, understand and use